Leonor2004/FSI_24-25/Logbooks/LOGBOOK7.md

 ### Task 4

-In this task we want to make something more simmilar to the attack that Samy did to MySpace in 2005.
+In this task we want to make something more simmilar to the famous attack that Samy did to MySpace in 2005.
 We will write an XSS worm that adds Samy as a friend to any other user that visits Samy's profile, but this worm does not self-propagate.

-To start, we used another account and with the help of "HTTP Header Live" Tool we want to find more informations on the request to add a friend.
+To start, we used another account and with the help of "HTTP Header Live" Tool we want to find more information on the request to add a friend.

 <div align="center">
     <figure>